 In a world of "Silicon Sovereignty," where nations are increasingly protective of their industrial data, protecting the DT is a matter of national interest.

 To protect the Twin, we must move from "Bolt-on Security" to Security by Design.
-This begins at the very first line of code in the bootloader.
+This begins at the very first line of code in the bootloader, where Secure Boot establishes a verified chain of trust from silicon to application.

 1. Secure Boot & Hardware Root of Trust (RoT)